ianelsbree/project-template-cpp/README.md

 ## Setup

-Extract the archive to a new project folder.
+Download the makefile (named `Makefile`).
 Run `make setup` to create the necessary directories.
 Place your source files in the `src/` directory.
 Look at the makefile to see what needs to be edited there.
 Enjoy.

 ## Directories